Airport Transfers to and from Avoriaz

 If you prefer to walk, there are luggage sledges available for you to use.

-Instead of taking a transfer all the way up to Avoriaz, you can request your LTP to drop you at the Prodains Telepherique.
+Instead of taking a transfer by road, all the way up to Avoriaz, you can request your VTC to drop you at the Prodains Telepherique.

-This is a cable car station up the road from Morzine.
+This is a cable car station 4km (2.5 miles) from the centre of Morzine.

 The Prodains Telepherique will take you up to Avoriaz.

-If this is your preference, please do notify your LTP in advance.
+If this is your preference, please do notify your VTC in advance.

 The Prodains Telepherique is included in the Avoriaz and Portes de Soleil lift pass.